DJ PPAT Classes

 hour internship experience is also part of the program and is typically divided into 2 segments.

-Part A is generally at one of our training sites: Elmhurst Extended Care or the Cranston Arc.
-Under the loving mentorship of Heather Siravo or
+Part A is generally at one of our training sites: Internship sites include Elmhurst Heathcare & Rehabilitation Center under Heather Siravo, The

 Part B starts after the completion of 10 hours (generally 1 hour/week).
 Students in Part B, for an additional 10 hours, will create their own PAT